noorsheikh2005-spiral/FIRSTdigD/docs/info.md

 ## How it works

 By providing an input combination of 10101010, the digit display displays 'R.'.
-This is using a combination fo XOR and NOT gates.
+This is using a combination of XOR and NOT gates.

 ## How to test